-Rules are not mere penalties for improper work behavior.
-More importantly, they give order and structure to your workflow, guiding your team in working efficiently.
+Rules are not mere penalties for improper want to work behavior.
+More importantly, they give order and structure to your workflow.
+Guiding your team is using the time working from home efficiently.
 Unlike the traditional office setting, you won’t be there to keep a close eye on workers.
 By having ground rules, it may minimize or eliminate errors in your workflow.

-There are two caveats in remote collaboration you must consider.
-First, minimize the number of members in your teams in order to enhance communication and productivity.
-A study found that having 20 or more people remotely working muddles coordination and reduces productivity.
+There are two caveats in working remotely you must consider.
+First, minimize the number of members in your teams to enhance communication and productivity.
+A study found that having 20 or more people working remotely muddles coordination and reduces productivity.
 Second, adjust to your members’ individual needs to fit their varied backgrounds.